15 Mistakes I Made in Japan (So You Don't Have To)

 Buying too much at convenience stores.
 Lawson, FamilyMart, 7-Eleven — they're on every corner and everything looks so good.
 Egg salad sandwiches.
 Onigiri.
 Fried chicken.
 Those perfect little desserts.

-I once ate three konbini meals in one day because I “just wanted to try one more thing.”
+It's easy to eat three konbini meals in one day because you “just wanted to try one more thing.”
 Honestly?
 Still worth it.
 Some mistakes you don't fix.

 Disclosure